About

 Find the full detailed instructions with measurements in the recipe card below, at the end of this post.

-This recipe is simple, uses less added sugar, gluten free friendly and can be made vegan friendly using plant based butter or coconut oil.
-Here’s how to do it:
+This recipe is simple, uses less added sugar than traditional strawberry crisp, is gluten free friendly and can be made vegan friendly using plant based butter.
+Here’s a quick rundwon of how it’s made:

-Preheat oven to 350ºF and grease a 9″ pie dish, or similar size baking dish with coconut oil (or ghee/butter).
+Preheat oven to 350ºF and grease a 9″ pie dish.

 Serving Suggestions